 Q: Do I need to be Catholic to attend?

-A: The Catholic faith is integral to all aspects of school life, however approximately 8% of students are not Catholic.
-We welcome families of all faith traditions.
+A: The Catholic faith is integral to all aspects of school life, however we welcome families of all faith traditions.

 Q: How can parents be involved?